Joshua-Dunne/FNF-PsychEngine/assets/secrets/readme.txt

-to enable the secrets, type "shubs", "river",
+to enable the secrets, type nothing lol i dont use these

-"shadow" or "bb" on the title screen!
+although you could try "krubby" on the start screen...